Links on SoundGuys may earn us a commission. Learn more.

-The reason is that active noise cancelling (ANC) only works well on constant, easily processed sounds by pumping out what’s called destructive interference.
-For incidental noise like a crash, footsteps, or car horn: ANC won’t cancel it.
-Instead, isolation is relatively constant—incidental noise is blocked out just the same as constant sounds.
+The reason is that active noise cancelling works best on constant, easily processed sounds by pumping out what’s called anti-noise.
+For incidental noise like a crash, footsteps, or car horn, acoustic isolation provides attenuation—incidental noise is blocked out just the same as constant sounds.